 If you are looking to spice up a rather boring weekend, a trek to Mt.
 Mauyog may be a cure for boredom.
-You can spend your weekend with a day hike and pay only around Php350 for the transportation.
+You can spend your weekend with a day hike and pay only around Php400 for the transportation alone.

 Mt.
 Mauyog in Balamban is becoming a popular hiking destination for Cebuanos because of its relatively easy trail that can be traversed from the more popular Mt.
 Manunggal, a plane crash site of late President Magsaysay and his staff.

-Btw, the presidential plane was named Pinatubo, after a volcanic mountain with a stunning crater lake which is another popular hiking destination in Zambales—the hometown of the late president.
+The presidential plane that crashed was named Pinatubo, after a volcanic mountain with a stunning crater lake which is another popular hiking destination in Zambales—the hometown of the late president.
 Mt.
 Pinatubo had the most fatal eruption four years after the historic plane crash.

 Photo Gallery.
 Click to enlarge.